Aidano93/Grimes-Fashion-site/README.md

 - team JSON: /api/v0/members
 - subscribers JSON: /api/v0/subscribers

-The fetch() method is utilized in the client side javascript files to pull in our data from the database and put it on their respective pages. public/js/script.js serves the gallery, and public/js/member.js serves the team info.
+The fetch() method is utilized in the client side javascript files to pull in our data from the database and put it on their respective pages. client.js serves the gallery, member.js serves the team info, and subscriber.js serves the sub list.

 ## Fancy Feature
 The fancy feature is a hero section on the home page that incorporates the Greensock animation framework.